realStandal/redwood-rls-demo/README.md

 ### 2) Start your database

-If you haven't already, or if you're making use of this demonstration's [compose configuration](./docker-compose.yml), you'll need to start your Postgres database and configure the project to make use of its root user.
+If you haven't already, or if you're making use of this demonstration's [compose configuration](./docker-compose.yml), you'll need to start your Postgres database.

 #### 2.1) Start the database container (Docker)